Bad behaviour, especially a child’s,

 ‘The felt pouch… Oh, this is a bad day…’

-Rook’s sharp teeth flashed once more.
-In the end, as an archivist, Coda could not stand in the way of her subject, however unfavourable the outcome promised to be.
+Rook’s sharp neatly spaced teeth flashed once more.
+In the end, as an archivist, Coda could not permit herself to stand in the way of her subject, however unfavourable the outcome promised to be.

-‘Here’, Coda said resolutely, handing him the infamous felt pouch, milestone of trouble.
+‘Here,’ Coda said resolutely, handing him the infamous felt pouch, milestone of trouble.
 ‘Work your evil.
-Whatever you do, I suppose you can’t summon worse than this… hell.’
+Whatever you do, I suppose you can’t summon worse than this…’ she looked around her, ‘hell.’
 And then, in a mousy voice, she added, ‘Please don’t…’

 ‘It’ll work.
-I guarantee it.’, he reassured her, as faint sounds of drilling became audible above.
+I guarantee it… I think,’ he reassured her, as faint sounds of drilling became audible above.

-A deafening alarm caught her halfway to a smile.
-Reflexively, they both crouched low, looked at one another, and scurried off.
+A deafening alarm caught her halfway smile and twisted it into a grimace.
+Instinctively, they both crouched low, looked at one another, and scampered off.
 Not wanting to be anywhere close when the Repair-Droid swept into the tunnel to investigate.
-Repair, in this case, was shorthand for Human-Mulching.
+Repair, in this case, being shorthand for Human-Mulching.

-‘No time, no time,’ Coda was repeating frantically, a certain madness in her eyes.
+‘No time, no time,’ Coda was repeating frantically, ‘no time, no time…’ a twitch-madness in her eyes.

-Not yet knowing what impulse drove him, he grabbed hold of her wrist.
+Not yet knowing what impulse drove him, Rook grabbed hold of her wrist.
 Then, forcefully, he began dragging her back to the spot where the insect-like gadget had disappeared.
-Terror had sapped all of the strength from Coda’s limbs, so that she was beyond the capacity to resist his madness.
+Terror had sapped all of the strength from Coda’s limbs, so that she was beyond the capacity to resist his tugging.

-‘Leave the damn thing’, she said, yelling now, to be heard over the alarm.
-She thrashed weakly, cowed by a mortal fear.
+‘Leave the damn thing’ she whispered almost to herself.
+‘There’s no…’ She thrashed weakly, cowed by a mortal fear.

 ‘Here.
 We’re here.
 STOP!’

-Stunned into obedience by the uncommon harshness of his command, she crouched quite still.
+Stunned into obedience by the uncommon harshness of Rook’s command, she crouched quite still.

 ‘What?
 You’ve lost your mind, Rook…’